balamurugan1603/Hacktoberfest-2021/README.md

 <br>

 **NOTE :**
-* Change only the files which are relevant to the issue.
+* Change or add only the files which are relevant to the issue.
 * Don't create spam pull requests.

 **CONTRIBUTION GUIDELINES :**